quentin-auge/mower/README.md

-# Mower technical test
+# Lawn mowers technical test

 The code runs with Python >= 3.6.
+It does not have any production dependency, relying exclusively on standard library.
+It is locally pip-installable, exposing a `mower` command line tool, complete with debug mode.
+Internal libraries powering the project are fully tested (coverage = 100%).

 It is an implementation of a company's technical test.
 For this reason, instructions are not linked nor explicited.